 Do NOT record this phrase on a device connected to the internet (computer or phone).
 Do NOT lose this phrase.
 Do NOT share this phrase with anyone.

-3. Check if you wrote down your seed correctly.
-Some hardware wallets have a seed verifier that will check if your seed matches to your wallet (Trezor, Ledger).
+3. Check if you wrote down your seed phrase correctly.
+Some hardware wallets have a seed phrase verifier that will check if your seed matches to your wallet (Trezor, Ledger).
 Run it and check (if applicable).
 If your wallet does not have this, move on.
 We'll check it another way.

 We're going to make sure your wallet works correctly before sending all of your bitcoin to it.

 4. Set up your wallet to receive its first bitcoin transaction (Trezor Doc , Ledger Doc).
 Your wallet software should give you a long combination of numbers and letters.
 It should start with a 1, 3, or bc1.

 Note: This is known as your receiving address in which you can send your bitcoin to (like an email or mailing address)